Update on the latest sports

 NFL PLAYOFFS-SCHEDULE

+Za’Darius Smith and Preston Smith each had two of Green Bay’s five sacks of Russell Wilson, who threw for 277 yards and a TD.
+Preston Smith sealed the victory by sacking Wilson just before the two-minute warning, forcing the Seahawks to punt.

+Wilson also led Seattle with 64 yards on seven carries, and Marshawn Lynch ran for a pair of touchdowns.

-UNDATED — The Kansas City Chiefs spotted the Houston Texans a 24-0 lead before moving into the AFC championship game against the Tennessee Titans.
+The Chiefs spotted the Texans a 24-0 lead before Kansas City moved into the AFC championship game against the Tennessee Titans.

 Kelce became the first pass-catcher with three touchdowns receiving in a single quarter in postseason history.
 He was the catalyst as Kansas City needed just 4 minutes and 50 seconds of possession time in the second quarter to score four TDs.